openmc-dev/openmc/docs/source/methods/geometry.rst

 Unfortunately, the indices cannot be determined with one simple formula as before.
-Indexing requires a two-step process, a coarse step which determines a set of 4 tiles that contains the particle and a fine step that determines which of those 4 tiles actually contains the particle.
+Indexing requires a two-step process, a coarse step which determines a set of four tiles that contains the particle and a fine step that determines which of those four tiles actually contains the particle.

 In the first step, indices are found using these formulas: